Authorised person has the meaning specified in Schedule 2 of the USC Act.

 8.2 Additional vehicles may be registered on an ePermit by submitting a form located on the University website.
 Only one vehicle nominated on an ePermit may be parked on the campus at any one time using that ePermit.
 If more than one nominated vehicle is parked on the campus, the additional vehicle/s must have a valid eTicket for the period it is parked on the campus.
 A vehicle registration may only be registered against one ePermit.
 An infringement notice will be issued for non-compliance.

 8.3 Staff may salary sacrifice the purchase of an ePermit.
 Applications for the salary sacrifice ePermit are available on the USC Portal.
-Salary sacrifice deductions will be cancelled with a written request to USC Payroll or on termination of employment.
+Salary sacrifice permits can be cancelled at any time permanently or for periods of leave greater then twelve weeks by emailing firstname.lastname@example.org or on termination of employment.

 9. Visitor parking